- Table of Contents

 Strategic Sourcing

 Strategic sourcing goes beyond merely finding the cheapest supplier.
 It involves a meticulous analysis of the total cost of ownership.
-By conducting comprehensive market research and leveraging economies of scale, organisations can identify suppliers that not only offer competitive prices but also ensure high-quality products and timely deliveries.
+By conducting comprehensive market research and leveraging economies of scale, organisations can identify suppliers that offer competitive prices and ensure high-quality products and timely deliveries.
 Strategic sourcing forms the foundation for sustainable partnerships, laying the groundwork for long-term success.

 Performance Measurement